CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 ### __VGA scanvideo__ from `pico-extras` by the __Raspberry Pi Foundation__

-- The base for all of this!
+- For me, this is the base for all of this!
 - <https://github.com/raspberrypi/pico-extras/tree/master/src/common/pico_scanvideo>

 ### __VGA demo board__ by __Pimoroni__